GuillermoGJ03/GuillermoGJ03.github.io/index.md

 For this team project, made in collaboration with Intel, a digital system for gas detection and measurement of environmental variables for alarm activation and a ventilation system was designed and prototyped, in addition to a dashboard showing the levels of the measured variables.

+To develop this project, the ATMega32 microcontroller was used to read and process the sensor measurements and to desaplay them in a LCD.
+My teammates and I used a MQ3-alchohol sensor, a MQ135-CO_2 sensor and a LM35-temperature sensor.
+When one of these sensor detected a dangerous level of gas or temperature, the microcontroller activated a fan to ventilate the area, through a H-Bridge, and an alarm.
+Also, via bluetooth, the microcontroller sent the measurments to a computer to be displayed the gases levels in a dashboard in real time.

-I contributed in this project collaborating in the writing of the code in C for the ATMega16 microcontroller to use and coordinate several of its components and functions such as: Timers, GPIOs, Serial communication (UART), PWM and interrupts.
-In addition, I was in charge of the selection of the system components (bill of material).
+I contributed in this project collaborating in the writing of the code in C for the ATMega32 microcontroller to use and coordinate several of its components and functions such as: Timers, GPIOs, Serial communication (UART), PWM and interrupts.
+In addition, I was in charge of the development of the data processing algorithm and the choice of components for the circuit (Bill of Materials).

 <figure>
   <img src="images/diagrama_gases.png?raw=true"/>